This tutorial will help you set up and interpret a CHAID classification tree in Excel with the XLSTAT software.

 Interpreting the results of a CHAID classification tree

 Next, the information on the tree structure is provided.
 For each node, this represents the number of objects at each node, the corresponding %, the test statistic, the p-value for the splitting, the degrees of freedom, the purity that indicates what is the % of objects that belong to the dominating category of the dependent variable at this node, the parent and child nodes, the split variable and the value(s) or intervals of the latter, and the class predicted by the node.

-The next result displayed is a part of the classification tree.
+The next result is a part of the classification tree.

-The algorithm stops when no additional rule can be found, or when one of the limits set by the user are reached (number of objects at a parent or son node, maximum tree depth, threshold p-value for splitting).
+The algorithm stops when no additional rule can be found, or when one of the limits set by the user are reached (number of objects at a parent or child node, maximum tree depth, threshold p-value for splitting).

 XLSTAT offers a second possibility to visualize the classification trees.
 Instead of using bar charts, it uses pie charts.
 The latter is easier to read when they are many nodes and many categories for the dependent variable.
 The inner circle of the pie corresponds to the relative frequencies of the categories to which the objects contained in the node correspond.
 The outer ring shows the distribution of the categories at the parent node.